atEverychance/ProjectCR/proposal.md

 - Process test returns and see automatic adjustments
 - Track real-time financial metrics

-### Phase 4: Advanced Features - $12,000
+### Phase 4: Advanced Features (Backend & Frontend Development) - $12,000
 Remember all those spreadsheets and sticky notes?
 We're replacing them with smooth digital workflows that make running your sale feel like conducting a symphony.
 The volunteer system coordinates shifts and tracks bonuses, while the mobile tools keep everything running on time.
+We'll also build the frontend interfaces for these advanced features, including volunteer scheduling, mobile inventory management, and detailed reporting.
 Plus, everything works beautifully on phones because let's face it - that's where your consignors live.

 What you'll be able to test:
 - Schedule volunteer shifts and track bonuses